-There’s a bit of a learning curve as you acclimate to the game’s peculiar pacing and surprisingly technical combat mechanics.
-We’re here to lend a helping hand as you set out to explore the beautiful world of Lemuria for the first time.
-Read on for some tips that should ease the learning process, so you can get the most out of your characters from moment one.
+As you explore the beautiful world of Lemuria for the first (or fifth) time, we’re here to help guide you through the peculiar pacing and surprising technical combat mechanics.
+Read on for some tips that should ease the learning process so you can get the most out of your characters from moment one.

 Fly free and explore

-Within the first half-hour of starting Child of Light, Aurora, the story’s protagonist, receives a pair of fairy wings and a helper companion, the magical firefly, Igniculus.
+Within the first half-hour of starting Child of Light, Aurora, the story’s protagonist, receives a pair of fairy wings and a helper companion, a magical firefly named Igniculus.
 The latter fills a number of useful roles, both in and out of combat, but these two tools together equip you with everything you’ll need to explore Lemuria and unlock its secrets.

 Take note of the small, blue meter in the top left corner of the screen, just below Aurora’s character portrait.
 This is Igniculus’ wish bar, which governs how frequently he can use his powers.
 It drains slowly whenever you use his healing or light abilities, and then refills automatically at a similarly slow rate.
 That’s not the only way to refill your wishes, however.